-In the wake of such gruesome attack, the civilian and military leadership devised a 20-point National Action Plan (‘NAP’) in January 2015 to uproot the scourge of terrorism from the country.
+In the wake of such a gruesome attack, the civilian and military leadership devised a 20-point National Action Plan (‘NAP’) in January 2015 to uproot the scourge of terrorism from the country.
 Under the framework of the devised Plan, the twenty-first amendment to the Constitution of Pakistan was passed, which established speedy trial military courts to deal with offences relating to terrorism.
 The moratorium on capital punishment was also lifted to hang the perpetrators of terrorist attacks.
 One major concern in the context of these terrorist attacks was to trace and keep record of the hideouts or workstations of the terrorists in the densely populated areas.
 To solve this dilemma, all provincial assemblies enacted laws to keep record of tenants, guests, and temporary residents in rented premises, buildings, houses, hotels, guest houses, and hostels within the provincial territories in a bid to “effectively combat terrorism and other crimes”.
 In Baluchistan and Khyber Pakhtunkhwa (KPK), the statutes governing the rented premises are titled, ‘The Baluchistan Restrictions of Rented Buildings (Security) Act, 2015’ and ‘The Khyber Pakhtunkhwa Restriction of Rented Buildings (Security) Act, 2014’, respectively, while the governments in Punjab and Sindh have promulgated the relevant laws with the name of ‘The Punjab Information of Temporary Residence Act 2015’ and ‘The Sindh Information of Temporary Residence Act 2015’, respectively.
 As the titles of these statutes suggest, the laws regulating rented buildings in KPK and Baluchistan are similar to each other, while the laws governing tenants and other temporary residents in Punjab and Sindh share some commonalities.
 For example, both the Punjab and Sindh Acts, inter alia, obligate the landlord, the lessee or the manager to provide a copy of CNIC or passport of the tenant to the police; empower police officer not below the rank of Sub-Inspector to inspect a rented premises and interview people subject to reasonable notice; make offences under the Acts cognizable and non-bailable; and provide penalties for the same kind of offences.
 Similarly, both the KPK and Baluchistan Acts make necessary for the landlord, the lessee or the manager to execute a rent agreement with the tenant; obligate the landlord, the lessee or the manager to provide the similar kind of information to the local police station; empower the police officer not below the rank of Assistant Sub-Inspector to inspect the rented premises; make the owner of the rented premises responsible for providing copy of the Tenant Acknowledge Receipt (‘TAR’) to the tenant; and lastly, make offences cognizable and non-bailable and levy penalties on the same kind of offences.

 This legislative review aims to analyse the statutes in the four provinces on the information of temporary residences to gauge their efficiency in combating terrorism and other crimes.
 The paper initially lays down the purpose of the Acts.
 Then, it discusses the characteristics of the Statutes in pairs: Punjab-Sindh and KPK-Baluchistan, to highlight the similarities in the Acts.
 Subsequently, the paper critically analyses the Statutes to show that instead of combating terrorism and other crimes, they have become mere tools in the hands of law enforcement agencies to harass tenants.
 Lastly, the legislative review proposes some reforms to overcome the deficiencies in the Acts so that the real objective of combating terrorism could be achieved without jeopardizing the rights of tenants.